roopksaini/itwin-cli-manual/docs/user-stories/itwin-add-multiple-owners.md

 ## Scenario

-As a user, I want to add multiple owners to an iTwin so that different team members can have full access to manage the project.
+As a user, I want to add multiple owners to an iTwin so that different team members can have full iTwin access.

 ## Steps